spang/handbook/Introduction/Values.md

 # Values

+## Customers
+- We exist as a company because we create value for our customers.
+- Your work builds toward making Nylas the communications layer for business.
+- Our customers guide our product.

 ## Empowerment and Trust

 - Leadership sets goals, but you have the power to achieve those goals in the best way you see fit.